How to get a medical marijuana card in New Mexico

-Apply For a New Mexico Medical Marijuana Card Online
+Apply For New Mexico Medical Marijuana Card Online

 What is an MMJ Card in New Mexico?